 - Loss of motivation to do things the individual used to love– Aside from physical capacities, emotional energy is gradually removed by being mostly occupied by drug use.
 Interest in doing hobbies and other activities becomes scarce within the individual.

-- Denial and refusal to seek help– Denial, being one of the early stages of addiction recovery, becomes evident in their reasoning.
+- Denial and refusal to seek help– Denial, being one of the early stages of recovery from addiction, becomes evident in their reasoning.
 Individuals can argue that they are still in control of their lives, even if they are not.

 - Negative thoughts and feelings- Impulsiveness, shame, and guilt become prominent in the person’s thoughts, as they realize their inability to stop.